akosuawiafe01/asr-akan-whisper/README.md

-# Whisper-Based Speech Recognition for Akan"
+# Whisper-Based Speech Recognition for Akan